jsaintro/publicnotes/3dprinting/Bed Calibration/UBL Unified Bed Levelling.md

     G28 ; Home Z
     G29 P1; Probe the bed
     ```
-    Note:  If you did the mesh tips below you pro
+    Note:  If you did the mesh tips below you probably won't have any `.`s
 4. Check out the output `.` are spots that will need to be interpolated
     ```
     G29 T